mrocklin/thesis/matrix-rewriting-maude.md

 #### Refinement

-The language and the inference can be combined to generate a rich set of simplification rules like the following:
+The language and the inference can be combined automatically by a user to generate a rich set of simplification rules like the following:

     ceq inverse(X) = transpose(X) if X is orthogonal

 Statements of this form are clear to mathematical experts.
 More importantly the set of relations is sufficiently simple so that it can be extended by these same experts without teaching them the underlying system for their application to expression trees.

 The meta-programming approach allows the specification of mathematical relations in a math-like syntax, drastically lowering the barrier of entry for potential mathematical developers.
-The term-rewrite infrastructure allows these relations to be automatically applied by mature and computationally efficient strategies.
+The term-rewrite infrastructure allows these relations to be applied automatically by mature and computationally efficient strategies.

 Unfortunately the Maude system is an exotic dependency in the scientific community and interoperation with low-level computational codes was not a priority in its development.
 In Section \ref{sec:matrix-rewriting-sympy} we will attain the ideals presented in this section by composing the Term, SymPy and LogPy packages.